 Rewards cards like the Citi Premier® Card – 20.24% to 28.24% (V) – often have higher maximum interest rates to compensate for the additional benefits.
 This could also be a sign that more than just people with good credit can get approved.

 Credit cards will always have multiple interest rates.
 There are separate rates for purchases, balance transfers, cash advances and late payments.
-Cash advance APRs range from 24.99% to 26.99%.
+Cash advance APRs range from 24.99% to 30.74%.
 Penalty interest rates for late payments can be a maximum of 29.99%.
-The Barclaycard Arrival Plus and Citi Simplicity cards do not have penalty interest rates, for example.
+The Citi Simplicity® Card doesn't have a penalty interest rates, for example.

 If a Mastercard with the lowest possible interest rate is your priority, you may need to look beyond the big banks and explore options from credit unions.
 Credit unions have specific membership requirements, so check to make sure you’re eligible.